pradeephubgit/appsignal-docs/source/guides/filter-data/filter-session-data.html.md

 In the Elixir integration, AppSignal automatically stores the contents of the user's session for Phoenix apps.
 Specific values can be filtered out or it can be [disabled entirely].

 In the session data filtering, there's support for nested hashes and nested hashes in arrays.
-Any hash we encounter in your parameters will be filtered.
+Any hash we encounter in your session data will be filtered.

-To use this filtering, add the following to your `config/appsignal.yml` file.
+To use this filtering, add the following to your `config/appsignal.exs` file.
 The [`filter_session_data`](/elixir/configuration/options.html#option-filter_session_data) value is an Array of Strings.

 ```elixir
 # Example: config/appsignal.exs